Chapter 10 - Emperor

 Horcunt had never been addressed with such insolence in his entire life.
 Getting to his feet, he glared at Whatsit and yelled, “You worthless scum!
 You are like mud beneath my . . .”

 Chellsee was shocked speechless by the violent act.
-Not knowing what else to do, she reached down and wiped at his bloody nose with the hem of his robes.
+Not knowing what else to do, she wiped at his bloody nose with the hem of his robes.
 Whatsit picked up the tooth he’d knocked out of the Emperor and put it in his pocket.

 Jason said, “Doug, I just received a message from General Blunt.
 He wants a status update.”